What Are Your Family Goals?

 This one is oddly specific because it was one of our family goals this year!

-We spent the prior year having AWFUL mornings, and as a result, switched up our kid morning routine to include a hug.
+We spent the prior year having AWFUL mornings.
+As a result, we switched up our kid morning routine to include a hug.
 It’s just one way to start the day on a positive note, and it was helpful for us.

 7. Cut Back on Screens

 This year, we cut out screens on weeknights (when they’re in school).
-Once the expectation was set (and they were actually IN school), it became the norm.
+Once the expectation was set, it became the norm.
 As a result, they had a lot more time to play outside and hang out with the rest of the family.

 *We’ll always set a family goal around technology usage because it’s easy for us to slide with it!